Student Services, Thompson Rivers University

-Brad is new to TRU as of 2016 and his position includes working with the peer mentoring groups around campus with a focus on training, recruitment and recognition.
+Brad started at TRU in 2016 and his position includes working with the peer mentoring groups around campus with a focus on training, recruitment and recognition.
 He also coordinates the Leadership in Environmental Sustainability Certificate, Global Competency Certificate and the Neil Russell Award.

 Most recently, Brad completed his PhD at the University of Canterbury from Christchurch, New Zealand.
 He has also received his Bachelor of Science, Bachelor of Education and Masters of Education from the University of Saskatchewan.